Nagato (Naruto): Creation and design

 Nagato originated from Masashi Kishimoto's desire to elaborate on the ending to the manga series Naruto.
 While the series was known for its fight scenes and tragedies, the main characters never experienced a war.
 Once the series began its "second part", simply referred to as Part II in the manga and Shippuden in the anime, Kishimoto felt the need to create a story arc that would emphasize the tragedy of wars, leading to the final arc which would include a war.
 The principal reason for this was a significant difference between the two main characters, Naruto Uzumaki who had no knowledge of wars, and Sasuke Uchiha who was a victim of one; his entire clan had been annihilated to avoid a potential civil war.
-As a result, Kishimoto created Nagato as a war victim who would kill Naruto's teacher, Jiraiya, and act as Naruto's nemesis so he would understand the tragedy that Sasuke had experienced.
-This led to the creation of the series' final arc, the Fourth Great Shinobi War, where Naruto engages in a bigger fight with the remaining member of the terrorist organization Akatsuki.
+As a result, Kishimoto created Nagato as a war victim who would kill Naruto's teacher, Jiraiya, and act as Naruto's arch nemesis so he would understand the tragedy that Sasuke had experienced.
+This led to the creation of the series' final arc, the Fourth Great Shinobi War, where Naruto engages in a bigger fight with the remaining members of the terrorist organization Akatsuki.

-According to Kishimoto, Pain's story arc was the most difficult one to write; he felt this because the protagonist, Naruto, truly forgave his enemy.
+According to Kishimoto, Pain's story arc was the most difficult one to write.
+He felt this because the protagonist, Naruto, truly forgave his enemy.
 Instead of having the protagonist kill the enemy he hates as happens in other series, Kishimoto found the idea of the two characters interacting and settling their differences more challenging.
 This had a major impact on the writer, and he decided to have Naruto forgive Sasuke during their final fight in a similar manner as he interacted with Nagato.
 Retrospectively, Kishimoto believes Naruto took a darker tone with Nagato's introduction due to how his life indicated serious themes rarely present in shonen manga and thus often questioned himself what type of conclusion to this fight between the Akatsuki and the main character.